 Also, the adjuster may send you a medical release form – which allows them to obtain your medical records – via mail.
 They may explain that in order to proceed with your claim, you must sign and return the document immediately.

 Be aware that providing any information recklessly on your part is a surefire way to forfeit your case.
 Giving the insurance company access to your medical records isn’t limited to the injuries that you sustained during the truck accident.
 They can go back to any previous time you visited a doctor or hospital and claim that the injury that you received during the truck accident was actually a previous injury, thus reducing their liability.

 Your experienced attorneys at the Cardone Law Firm will always advise you on what documents you should sign.
 We are happy to clarify anything that is unclear to you.

 6. Avoid Neglecting the Doctor’s Orders

 Your doctor has your best interest at heart, too.
 Avoid neglecting their advice, treatment plan, medications prescribed, or any other particular orders that they give you.

 While you may feel better, it doesn’t necessarily mean that you are at 100 percent health yet, so don’t risk hurting yourself again.
 Besides, if you aren’t careful, your opposition may find that you are feeling better, and they may outright deny your truck accident claim, citing that you weren’t seriously injured enough to be awarded compensation.

 Recruit the truck accident attorneys of the Cardone Law Firm today.

 The Cardone Law Firm will always have your best interests at heart, and we will never lead you astray.
-By avoiding these six detriments to your truck accident claim and enlisting Cliff Cardone or Hannah Salter, you unlock over 40 years of experience in dealing with insurances that act in bad faith and trucking companies that act for their own interests.
+By avoiding these six detriments to your truck accident claim and enlisting Cliff Cardone, you unlock over 40 years of experience in dealing with insurances that act in bad faith and trucking companies that act for their own interests.